Danny007111/react-comments-2/README.md

 # Comments app
 > I have included a backend server at the following GitHub URL: [https://github.com/Danny007111/backend-phase-2-comments](https://github.com/Danny007111/backend-phase-2-comments)

+This project is intended to help students search for a quote of their liking and also contribute to write new quotes as well.

+## navigation
+Once the app starts, you will be introduced to the main component where "Home" is located.
+Home contains instructions on how to navigate the app.

+To create a new quote you will simply click on the "Add-Comment" box in the upper left corner.

+To view the current list of quotes, click on the "Comment-Section" box.

 # Getting Started with Create React App